WHAT IS HYGGE AND WHERE CAN YOU FIND IT

-Beginning this December there will be twice weekly direct flights to Finnish Lapland from London Gatwick operated by Norwegian.
-Quite simply that means that for the first time the Northern Lights are just are just 3 1/2 hours flying time away by scheduled airline.
+All of this means that for the first time the Northern Lights in Lapland are just 3 1/2 hours flying time away by scheduled airline.
 You'll be able to spend a 3 night weekend searching for them each evening whilst trying out snowmobiling, husky mushing or reindeer sledding during the day.
-Or you can multiple your chances of seeing them even more by taking the better part of a week off flying out on a Monday and back on Friday.
+Or you can multiple your chances of seeing them by taking the better part of a week off flying out on a Monday and back on Friday.

 HOW THE NORTHERN LIGHTS SENT ONE MAN MAD